dserino/tradeStratsAndStats/README.md

 **Research and Test trading strategies and collect data**

-*Eddie*: Exploring some time-series methods on a few of the symbols.
+*Eddie*: Explored some time-series methods on a few of the symbols.
+I've put this on pause for now.

+I've been diving into learning trading strategies, reading books about trading, and watching videos from professional traders.
+In addition, I'm researching some good charting software and found a commission free trader.

 *Dan*: Researched two methods for predicting daily stock prices.